 Anne Berry has been a leader in higher education advancement for more than 30 years, serving more than 20 years as a vice president and chief advancement officer.
 She has worked in three private liberal arts colleges, an Ivy League academic medical center, and a graduate school of business.
 She has guided the strategy and operation of every area of advancement.
 She has been recognized for her professional leadership, teaching skill, and the achievement of programs she has led.

 Anne joined WASHBURN & MCGOLDRICK in 2012 and has brought her experience and expertise to campaigns and philanthropic counsel at a variety of educational institutions including Haverford College, Middlebury College, St. Lawrence University, Lycoming College, Mount Holyoke College, Providence College, Quinnipiac University, Saint Anselm College, Stonehill College, Marist College, the University of Rhode Island Foundation, the University of Hartford, Washington College, Arcadia University and Widener University.
 Her independent school clients have included Fairfield College Preparatory School, Harvard-Westlake School, Kingswood Oxford School, Miss Porter’s School, Seabury Hall, Sidwell Friends School and Westover School.

 Anne’s assignments have included advancement staff and program assessments, campaign feasibility studies, pre-campaign and campaign counsel, one-on-one coaching for vice presidents and gift officers, and a variety of workshops for board members, volunteers, staff and academic leaders.
-She brings a data-driven approach to her counsel, and has worked with clients to design custom Soundings studies to provide information for institutional decision-making, comprehensive alumni surveys and internal donor analyses to help advancement leaders and gift officers bring new focus to their efforts.
+She brings a data-driven approach to her counsel, and has worked with clients to design custom Soundings studies to provide information for institutional decision-making, as well as comprehensive alumni surveys and internal donor analyses to help advancement leaders and gift officers bring new focus to their efforts.

 Anne also serves as a lead trainer for Intensives, the firm’s comprehensive program of training and professional development workshops for gift officers, volunteers and academic leaders.
 In 2020 she led the team that converted the in-person offerings to virtual format.